Twilight view of Broad Street in Oxford

-- Oxford was ranked first in the world in the Times Higher Education (THE) World University Rankings 2016-2017.
+- Oxford was ranked first in the world in the Times Higher Education (THE) World University Rankings for 2017 and 2018.

-- Oxford is very competitive: around 18,300 people applied for around 3,200 undergraduate places for entry in 2015.
-That means that Oxford receives, on average, around five applications for each available place.
+- Oxford is very competitive: more than 19,000 people applied for around 3,200 undergraduate places for entry in 2016.
+That means that Oxford receives, on average, nearly 6 applications for each available place.

 - The majority of Oxford’s UK undergraduates come from state schools.
-The latest figures show that, of places offered to British students attending schools or colleges in the UK, 59.2% of undergraduate places went to students from the state sector.
+The latest figures show that, of places offered to British students attending schools or colleges in the UK, over 59% of undergraduate places went to students from the state sector.

-- 42% of our total student body - almost 9,900 students - are citizens of foreign countries.
-Students come to Oxford from over 140 countries and territories.
+- Almost 45% of our total student body - over 10,000 students - are citizens of countries other than the UK.
+Students come to Oxford from more than 140 countries and territories.

 - According to the 2014 Research Excellence Framework, the official UK-wide assessment of all university research, Oxford has the largest volume of world-leading research in the country.

-- The University, including the colleges and Oxford University Press, is the largest employer in Oxfordshire, supporting around 17,000 jobs and injecting more than £750 million annually into the regional economy.
+- The University, including the colleges and Oxford University Press, is the largest employer in Oxfordshire, supporting around more than 30,000 jobs in the county and injecting more than £2.3bn annually into the regional economy.